Sv443-Network/SvCoreLib/docs.md

 # SvCoreLib - Documentation
-This is the documentation of SvCoreLib (also referred to as SCL)
+This is the documentation of SvCoreLib (referred to as SCL)

 <br>